iagox86/dnscat2/doc/protocol.md

 The final encapsulated packet looks like this:

-* (uint64_t) signature
+* (uint48_t) signature
-* (uint32_t) nonce
+* (uint16_t) nonce
 * (byte[])   encrypted_data

-Any messages with bad encryption should simply be given a blank response, or discarded altogether.
+*IMPORTANT*: The client and server *MUST NOT* re-use a nonce.
+Any messages with a bad signature or a bad nonce should simply be given a blank response, or discarded altogether.

 ### Re-negotiation